-When Sesshomaru attacks Inyuasha once he'd learned the location of the Tessaiga, Sesshomaru killed the demon who had impersonated Inuyasha's mother upon his orders but had a Heel-Face Turn do to her coming to think of Inuyasha as her child per her motherly instincts.
+In episode 6 "Tetsusaiga: the Phantom Sword", when Sesshomaru attacks Inyuasha once he'd learned the location of the Tessaiga, Sesshomaru killed the demon who had impersonated Inuyasha's mother upon his orders but had a HeelFace Turn due to her coming to think of Inuyasha as her child per her motherly instincts.
 No wonder Kagome was pissed at that.

-There's the scene where Kagome had a fall out with Inuyasha and then watched a rather intimate scene with him and Kikyo that made her come back home for several days.
+There's the scene where Kagome had yet another argument with Inuyasha and then watched a rather intimate scene with him and Kikyo that made her come back home for several days.
 Eventually she falls to her knees in front of the tree in the Higurashi shrine, cries and realizes that she loves Inuyasha.
-In the anime, there's even a scene added of Kagome's mother telling a story, where she tells how she and Kagome's father declared their mutual love in front of the same tree, which also happens to be the tree Inuyasha was pinned to with Kikyo's arrow, which definitely does not help. ;-;.
+In the anime, there's even a scene added of Kagome's mother telling a story, where she tells how she and Kagome's father declared their mutual love in front of the same tree, which also happens to be the tree Inuyasha was pinned to with Kikyo's arrow, which definitely does not help.

 Band Of Seven

 Add Jakotsu's last moments, right in between his defeat to Inuyasha and Renkotsu killing him.
 He resigns himself to die but is happy anyway, because his second life might be over but he lived it at its fullest and had no regrets,

 It's just a small line, but it's tearjerking to hear a smug snake like Renkotsu tell Jakotsu to forgive him right before he removes the shard, especially since he's the one that set up Jakotsu to be slaughtered by Inuyasha.
 There's no one around (or so he thinks), he just feels that he has to ask for Jakotsu's forgiveness.
 And when he does, he replies with nothing but a smile, basically saying "I know what you're doing, but it's ok."